This guide explains how to send OpenTelemetry data from a Python app to Axiom using the Python OpenTelemetry SDK.

 Create an app.py file

 Create an app.py file with the following content.
 This file creates a basic HTTP server using Flask.
+It also demonstrates the usage of span links to establish relationships between spans across different traces.

 from flask import Flask